 A care package like one of these seems simple, but the practical items found within really can go a long way in helping a mourning person “stay afloat” in the sea of their grief.

-When you choose a Here for You package, you have the option of adding on several items, as well, from protein bars to pillow mist.
+When you choose a Here for You package, you can personally curate the items, from protein bars to pillow mist and much more.

 “Raise a Glass in Memory” Bottle Opener